RohanAntony/AngularLearning/README.md

 - Use `this.http.post()` or `this.http.get()` to make the request.
 - First param is URL, second param is the data and returns an observable which needs to be subscribed to.
     - Example: `this.http.post(url, data).subscribe(responseData => {})`
+- Use `.pipe(responseData => {}) after .post()` to convert response data
+- To add a loading indicator, use a variable `loading` which is set to false initially and set it to `true` after the request until the `.subscribe` is executed.
+- Implement services to use Http and avoid running HTTP request in components.
+For async operations, return the `this.http.get().pipe()` method which would let the Component call `.subscribe()` and perform operations on final data as required.
+- Use `this.http.delete(url)` to delete content on the backend.
+- The second argument of `.subscribe()` can be used to handle `error`.
+Add a field to the component which is set to false and display a template only when the error is set to true along with message which is set to another field.

+### Advanced HTTP
+- Import `HttpHeaders`, `HttpParams` from `@angular/common/http`.
+- Set second parameter of `.get()` to `{headers : new HttpHeaders({ 'Custom-Header': 'Hello' })}` or third parameter in `.post()`
+- Also set `params: new HttpParams().set('field', 'value')` after setting `headers` to add query params in the string.
+- For multiple parameters, call `.append('field', 'value')` in a chain like
+    - Example: `let queryParams = new HttpParams().append('field1', 'v1').append('f2', 'v2')` and pass `queryParams` to `params:` in the object.
+- For fine grain control such as running methods after each event of http, set `{ observe: events }` and call the `.pipe(events => {})` where events is the event passed which can be `Sent`, `ResponseHeader`, `Response`, `DownloadProgress`, `UploadProgress` and so on.
+Use this to define what functionality is to be executed during which event.
+- Angular by default converts the response object to `json` type and can be explicitly set to `text` or `blob` for file upload or string response using `responseType: 'blob'` property.

+### Http Interceptor
+- Interceptors are intermediate functions that can be used for adding data which is custom but always required in every request like authentication.
+- Import `HttpInterceptor`, `HttpRequest` and `HttpHandler` from `@angular/common/http` and define a class which is to be exported and `implements HttpInterceptor`.
+- This class must implement the function `intercept(req: HttpRequest<any>, next:HttpHandler)` which should return `next.handle(req)`.
+Make any required changes on `req` object.
+- Add this to the `providers` in `@NgModule` by adding an object like `providers: [{ provide: HTTP_INTERCEPTOR, useClass: <exportedClass>, multi: true }]`
+    - `multi` means multiple services can be instantiated
+- `req` object here is immutable and create a new copy and make changes to the new copy and pass it to the `handle`
+    - Example: `const modReq = req.clone({ headers: req.headers.append('Auth', 'xyz') })`
+- Extending the `.handle()` with a `.pipe(tap(event => {}))` allows for intercepting response also.
+Compare `event.type === HttpEventType.Response` and access `event.body` if true. import `tap` from `rxjs/operators`
+- With multiple interceptors, order the interceptors in `providers` as per which needs to be run first.

+### Authentication
+- Create an auth component class along with a template with selector set to `app-auth` and add it to `@NgModule -> declarations`
+- Create a single form which can switch state between `login` and `register`
+- Create a new service `AuthService` which has below methods and add it to `providers` in `@NgModule`
+    - `constructor`: Inject HttpClient to this method.
+    - `signUp`: Use the Http object to make a request to the backend and fetch the token.
+- Inject the `AuthService` in the component `constructor` and call the methods where required.
+- Create a new `User` class that is to be exported with 2 methods and 4 properties
+    - `email`, `id`, `_token`, `_tokenExpirationDate` as properties
+    - `get token()` returns token by default except if `_tokenExpirationDate` is in the past, returns null
+- Implement an interceptor called `AuthInterceptorService` which `implements HttpInterceptor` for adding token to every request.
+- Handle the case for login and signup where there is no token by simply sending the request forward as is instead of adding any parameter.
+Add this check by checking if there is a user object created or if `isAuthenticated` is true.
+- For logout, add a method in the service which will set the `user` object to null.
+- Use local storage to store the token by calling `localStorage.setItem('userData', JSON.stringify(user))` and define a function called `autoLogin()` which access the storage, checking for `'userData'` and if not available return null else load `JSON.parse(localStorage.getItem('userData'))` and return a new user created.
+- Implement autoLogout using a `setTimeout` with duration set to `expirationTime`.
+Also, capture the handle and call `clearTimeout(handle)` in logout to avoid calling logout twice if user manually logs out.
+- To avoid access to pages from URL routing, use `CanActivate` from `@angular/router`.
+    - Implement a class which `implements CanActivate` and should define a function `canActivate` that takes 2 params and returns either
+        - `route: ActivatedRouteSnapshot`
+        - `router: RouterStateSnapshot`

+### Modules
+- Seperate Components, Directives and Services into seperate modules known as feature module.
+- Inorder to create a module, add `@NgModule` decorator to the exported class and pass `imports` and `exports` for the components that you would want to import and export.
+This makes the `AppModule` much smaller in definition.
+Add `CommonModule` for access to `ngForOf` or other angular directives.
+DO NOT load `BrowserModule` a second time.
+- Transfer all the routing to another module and use `redirectTo` to delegate.
+- Multiple declarations are not allowed!!'

+### Deployment of Angular App
+- Add changes necessary for production environment in `environment.prod.ts` and development environment in `environment.ts`.
+This already comes with angular-cli under `src/environment`.
+- import value from files into `{ environment }`
+- Run `ng build --prod` to generate static files which
+- Point reverse proxy server to serve `index.html` under `dist/<folder_name_containing_index.html>`

+### Testing
+- Run `ng test` to run tests.

+### Angular Universal

+### NgRx

+### Angular Animations